WHO WE ARE

 - Building Resiliency, Trauma Relief & Psychosocial Activities

-Our virtual learning platforms compliment the traditional ToT and YD workshops that we implement through on-site participatory learning seminars combined with practical sports-based education activities.
+Our virtual learning platforms compliment the traditional face-to-face workshops that we implement through on-site participatory learning seminars combined with practical sports-based education activities.
 With a key focus on gender equality, diversity and inclusion, our programs aim to develop the capacity of adult teacher and community member groups to become ASA Foundation master trainers with the ability to deliver sustainable education program activities that empower male and female youth beneficiaries.

 HOW WE MONITOR & EVALUATE